cuiter/cashplot/README.md

 # cashplot

-Draws a graph of your bank balance and income/expenses over time.
+Draws a graph of bank balance and income/expenses over time.

-Currently only supports ING bank transaction files.
+Supports ING Bank transaction files (CSV format).

 ## Features

 - Generates a time/money graph of:
-  - The balance of the main and savings accounts.
+  - Balance of the main and savings accounts.
   - Net worth (sum of main + savings accounts).
   - Monthly income/expenses grouped by category.
-- Uses Plotly to create the graph as a HTML file for offline viewing.
+- Uses Plotly to generate the graph.
+  This means easy zooming / scrolling / filtering by category.

 ## How to use

 Create a Virtualenv directory in `venv/`:
 `virtualenv venv && source venv/bin/activate`

 Install the dependencies:
 `pip install -r requirements.txt`

 Run cashplot:
 `python -m cashplot <path/to/transactions.csv> <path/to/config.json>`

 ## Configuration

-The configuration file (`config.json`) has the following attributes:
+Transactions are grouped into categories based on matching rules.
+These matching rules can be set in the configuration file (`config.json`):

 `savings_accounts` Array of names of savings accounts
-`net_ignore_accounts` Array of names of savings accounts that don't count towards
-                    the "net worth" account
+`net_ignore_accounts` Array of names of savings accounts that don't count towards the "net worth" account
 `match_rules` Array of category matching rules
 Each category matching rule is an array of two elements, the category name and the rules table.
 This table can have the following attributes:
-"countername", "counterbalance", and "description".
-The values of these attributes are PCRE regexes.
+`counter_name`, `counter_account`, and `description`.
+The values of these attributes are Python regexes.
 Transactions are matched against all of the given attributes.

+Transactions with a category that corresponds to the name of a savings account are treated as a transaction between the main and savings account.

 An example configuration would be:
 ```
 {
-    "accountnames": [
+    "savings_accounts": [
         "Savings Main",
         "Savings Student Loan"
     ],
-    "netignoreaccounts": [
+    "net_ignore_accounts": [
         "Savings Student Loan"
     ],
-    "categorymatchrules": [
+    "match_rules": [
         ["Savings Main", {
-            "countername": "Orange Savings Account ABC123456"
+            "counter_name": "Orange Savings Account ABC123456"
         }],
         ["Savings Student Loan", {
-            "countername": "Orange Savings Account DEF789123"
+            "counter_name": "Orange Savings Account DEF789123"
         }],
         ["Salary", {
-            "counteraccount": "NL55INGB5555555555",
+            "counter_account": "NL55INGB5555555555",
             "description": "(?i)Salary for month"
         }],
         ["Health Insurance", {
-            "countername": "ABCDEF Health Insurance",
+            "counter_name": "ABCDEF Health Insurance",
             "description": "Automatic withdrawal for period"
         }],
         ["Other" { }]